giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - Number of support vector generated
 - Several metrics about the performance of the model generated (accuracy, sensitivity, specificity, precision, recall, f_measure, gmean).

-The following pictures collect the results obtained during this series of tests.<\n>
+The following pictures collect the results obtained during this series of tests.
-For each dataset two different kind of graph:
+<br />For each dataset two different kind of graph:
 - A 3D plot that individually summarize, the performace of each implementation during the grid search phase
 - A set of plots for each value of _C_ (used in the grid search) that compare how the differenet implementations perform as _sigma_ changes